-1. Cut any larger pieces of mixed fruit until all are roughly around the same size.
-Place all dried fruit into a large bowl and pour over the brandy.
+- Cut any larger pieces of mixed fruit until they’re roughly around the same size.
+Place the dried fruit into a large bowl and pour over the brandy.

 Top Tip: If brandy isn’t the Christmas drink for you, whisky works just as well.

-2. Add grated zest of the orange to the fruit and then pour the orange juice.
-Mix together well and set aside in the refrigerator overnight covered by cling film.
+- Add grated zest of the orange to the fruit and then pour in the orange juice.
+Mix together well and set aside in the fridge overnight, covered by cling film.

 Top Tip: Want to save some time?
 Try using an electric whisk.

-5. Next, add in the soaked fruit and juices.
-Stir for 1 minute and then add in the flour and breadcrumbs.
+- Next, add in the soaked fruit and juices.
+Stir for one minute and then add in the flour and breadcrumbs.
 Stir again, then add the spices for flavour.
 Continue to stir until the mixture is a dropping consistency.

-6. Pour the mixture into designated pudding tins and cover with foil.
-Next, with a steamer, steam the puddings for around 4 hrs.
+- Pour the mixture into designated pudding tins and cover with foil.
+Next, with a steamer, steam the puddings for around four hou

-7. Once steamed, turn each pudding upside on a wire rack and leave to cool.
-Your homemade Christmas puddings are now ready to flare up and serve.
+- Once steamed, turn each pudding upside on a wire rack and leave to cool.
+Your homemade Christmas puddings are now ready to flare up and serve!

-Making sure your Christmas pudding servings are garnished well is just as important when it comes to flavour.
-Whether it’s topping your masterpiece with light cherries, serving it up with custard or having a dollop of brandy cream on the side, you can find everything you need for making Christmas pudding this year from your nearest convenience store.
+Hoping to impress?
+This quick Christmas pudding recipe is sure to leave your guests with a smile on their face.
+But making sure your servings are garnished well is just as important when it comes to flavour.
+So now you’ve read our best Christmas pudding recipe, pick up everything you need from your local SPAR.
+Whether it’s topping your masterpiece with light cherries, serving it up with custard or a dollop of brandy cream on the side, we have the ingredients you need to complete our easy Christmas pudding recipe.